The workflow definition starts here.

 Specify a sequence of name/value pairs that define the input variables that you want to make available to the action.
 Variable names are limited to alphanumeric characters (a-z, A-Z, 0-9), hyphens (-), and underscores (_).
 Spaces are not allowed.
 You cannot use quotation marks to enable special characters and spaces in variable names.

-For more information about variables, including examples, see Working with variables.
+For more information about variables, including examples, see Using variables in workflows.

 Corresponding UI: Inputs tab/Variables - optional